nayem-uddin/itransition-task4-backend/README.md

 - `index.js` is the main file
 - `handleDb.js` handles the database (MySQL) queries; `index.js` maintains connection with the database through this file
 - `middleware.js` contains the function that checks the eligibility of the user to perform the block/unblock/delete operations
+- `task demonstration.mp4` contains the screen-record of the whole project